 Do Hawks Eat Dead Pigeons?

 As any birder knows, there are many different species of hawks.
 But what do these predators eat?
 While hawks will hunt and eat a wide range of animals, from rodents to snakes, they are perhaps best known for their fondness for pigeons.

 In urban areas, people view pigeons as pests, so there’s no love lost when they see a hawk swoop down and snatch one up.
 But what happens to the pigeon after it’s been caught?

 Well, as it turns out, not all hawks will eat their prey immediately.
 In some cases, the hawk will store the pigeon in a tree or on a ledge, returning to it later when hunger strikes.

 This behavior, known as cache hoarding, is thought to help the hawk survive lean times when food is scarce.
 So, next time you see a hawk soaring through the sky, you may want to keep your pigeon friends close by!

 Do Pigeon Hawks Eat Pigeons?

 While these birds typically eat smaller prey, such as rodents and insects, they are capable of taking down a full-grown pigeon.
-Pigeon hawks are typically found in open woodlands and fields, but they will also venture into urban areas in search of food.
+They will also consume other birds, reptiles, and small mammals.